chloezxyy/scroll-dapp/README.md

 #### Transaction History:

 - Store the transfer details (recipient address, amount, timestamp) in a mock backend using Next.js API routes.
 - Display the transaction history on the front-end in a list format.
+(Please refresh the page to see the latest transaction)
   ![img_10.png](img_10.png)

 #### Responsive Design: